foliojs/pdfkit/docs/text.md

 To change the font used to render text, just call the `font` method.
 If you are using a standard PDF font, just pass the name to the `font` method.
-Otherwise, pass the path to the font file, or a `Buffer` containing the font data.
+Otherwise, pass the path to the font file, a `Buffer` containing the font data, or an already-parsed [fontkit](https://github.com/foliojs/fontkit) `Font` instance.
 If the font is a collection font (`.ttc` and `.dfont` files), meaning that it contains multiple styles in the same file, you should pass the name of the style to be extracted from the collection.